 You agree that you will not utilize our services in manner that would result in the transmission of undesirable or illegal content such as violence, physical threats, harassment, pornography, alcohol, illegal drugs, viruses or harmful code or other material prohibited by law or regulation.
 In use of the MessagePro services(s), you agree to represent yourself, your organization, your product and your service(s) accurately.
 Furthermore, all messages originated via the MessagePro services(s) must contain mechanisms by which the receiver of the message may unsubscribe from your message list.
 You must promptly notify MessagePro of any unauthorized use of your account or any other breach of security relative to your MessagePro service.
 Customer is responsible for all unauthorized activity and/or fraud associated with use of their MessagePro account.

-In the provision of MessagePro services(s), in our sole discretion we may limit without notice the number of SMS and MMS messages generated by a subscriber, the maximum message size, the type and size of content that may be attached to messages and anything else that is accessed or delivered by the MessagePro service(s).
+In the provision of MessagePro services(s), in our sole discretion we may limit without notice the number of messages generated by a subscriber, the maximum message size, the type and size of content that may be attached to messages and anything else that is accessed or delivered by the MessagePro service(s).
 We may impose and/or modify these limitations without prior notice.
-Furthermore, SMS and MMS message length may be technically limited with specific capacities subject to rules implemented by intermediary and terminating carriers.
+Furthermore, message length may be technically limited with specific capacities subject to rules implemented by intermediary and terminating carriers.

 You acknowledge and accept that MessagePro’s text service(s) may in no manner be utilized for access to emergency personnel and 911 and E911 based public safety answering points (PSAPs).
 Subscriber relieves MessagePro of any and all liability associated with the blocking of SMS and MMS origination to 911 destinations in association with the provision of MessagePro services.
 Customer further acknowledges and accepts that MessagePro service is not authorized for use in critical safety applications or situations that require continuous uninterrupted service.
 Utilization in any application where failure of service could reasonably be expected to result in bodily injury, loss of life or catastrophic damage to property or person is prohibited.